awsdocs/aws-doc-sdk-examples/dotnetv3/S3/README.md

 ## Running the Examples

 The examples in this folder use the default user account.
-The call to initialize the Amazon SQS client supplies the region.
+The call to initialize the Amazon S3 client supplies the region.
 Change the region to match your own before running the example.

 Once the example has been compiled, you can run it from the commandline by